Skip to content

 From $138.42

 The KleenGuard A60 coverall is a blue- disposable protective suit built around microporous film laminate.
 The KleenGuard A60 makes a claim no plain Tyvek or SMS suit can: it passes ASTM F1670 (synthetic blood) and F1671 (viral penetration) testing.
 That makes it the disposable suit for biological hazard — trauma cleanup, forensic work, emergency medical response — where the question is not dust but fluid-borne pathogens.
-It is stocked in Large from $138.42.
+It is stocked in Large from the listed price.

 Why the KleenGuard A60 Stands Out